 The folders without the “X” are given to the Office Assistant, who will file them in the closed agency files.

-GRANT FILES
+GRANT FILES – Grants Administrator

 When the first payment is made, the Grants Administrator places the check transmittal letter in the grant’s file folder and removes the folder from the open agency files.
 She then purges it of extraneous material.
-The pertinent materials (see below) are clipped together in the file folder using fasteners that hold two-hole top punched paper.
-The folder is transferred to the Closed Agency files located in the Lion House File Room to be filed by the Office Assistant.
+The folder is transferred to the Closed Agency file inbox located on the Lion House Garden Level to be filed by the Office Assistant.

-Files for different types of grants require different documentation, but in each case, verify all papers in the folder relate to the same grant and use the same ID number.
-Before being sent to the closed agency files, each grant file should contain the following items, in this order -- top to bottom, attached to the folder with clips at the top:
+Files for different types of grants require different documentation, but in each case, the Grants Administrator will verify that all papers in the folder relate to the same grant and use the same ID number.
+Before being sent to the closed agency files, each grant file should contain the following items, in this order -- top to bottom:

-REGULAR GRANTS
+REGULAR GRANTS – Grants Administrator

-"Enclosed is your check" letter
+Check transmittal letter

-Grant agreement signed by both parties (extra, unsigned copies may be discarded)
+Grant agreement signed by both parties (extra, unsigned copies should be discarded)

 “Thank you” or other correspondence enclosed with the signed agreement